StefanSmith/your-code-as-a-crime-scene-tools/README.md

 File change history and lines of code counts are cached between executions.
 Results are also written to disk.

-To clear the cache and results, run `make clean-analyses`.
+To clear the cache and results, run `make clean`.

-To remove the cache, results _and_ the cloned repositories, run `make clean`.
+To remove the cache, results _and_ the cloned repositories, run `make clean-all`.

 ## Refreshing repository history